 Research abroad can take many different forms, from highly individualized independent research to structured research programs.

 For students interested in discovering their potential for a research career, the EuroScholars program offers unique opportunities to work as a junior researcher in a research project.
 Supervision will be provided by academic staff, working on and/or responsible for the research project.
-In some cases it may be possible to work on an individual research project, depending on the available resources at the chosen university and available academic supervision.

 Objectives and Career Perspectives